Mt Brown Hut

 Condition

 Mt Brown Hut is in excellent condition structurally however high visitor numbers have impacted on the fuel supply for the woodburner and on the condition of the track.
-After we stopped flying coal for the burner people then took to burning live alpine scrub and ripping pages out of the hutbook to light the fire.
-A diagonal brace from the toilet door has had to be replaced twice, having been used for the same purposes.
-If you want to operate the woodburner we advise you to carry your own fuel up.
+After we stopped flying coal for the burner people took to burning live alpine scrub and ripping pages out of the hutbook to light the fire.
+A diagonal brace from the toilet door has had to be replaced twice, having been used for firewood, and possibly also a broom handle.
+If you want to operate the woodburner you must carry your own fuel up.
+A small bag of dry wood doesn't weigh much and will keep the woodburner going and hut warm all night.

 A working bee in April 2019 saw the Hut completely repainted inside and out, and the deck stained.
 The burner is at the end of its shelf life and had started to corrode quite badly.
 The original toilet hole proved inadequate, and Hugh and some friends dug a new toilet hole and moved the toilet over to it in November 2018.
 The toilet was in pretty bad shape and the hole full by early 2020, and a new one was flown in and erected by volunteers in September of that year.
-Water had been pooling in the depression in front of the Hut, extending in under the veranda.
-A notch was cut through the ridge to drain this in September 2020.
-Toilet issues have continued alas, the most recent was when the toilet door and stud was ripped off by the wind.
-People obviously haven't been fastening it properly which is asking for trouble at that altitude.
-There are also issues with the DOC door design which has weak spots around the hinge, bracing, and stud.
-In November Geoff Spearpoint and Ted Brennan wandered up and reattached the door, added some extra bracing, and built an external door stop.
-On my most recent trip up in December I noticed that the downpipe feeding the water tank is being held in place buy duct tape and a bit of rope.
-A DOC crew kindly replaced the broken glass in the wood burner door in June.
+Water had been pooling in the depression in front of the Hut and a drain was cut through edge of the scarp in September 2020.
+Following this the toilet door was left unfastened and it and the door stud were blown off by the wind.
+The door was reattached with extra bracing and an external door stop.
+A DOC crew kindly replaced the broken glass in the wood burner a short while later.
+Ted Brennan and Annie Hughes did an internal clean and re-stained the windowsills and deck.
+The downpipe for the water tank is currently being held in place by duct tape and string which seems to work well.
+The most recent work was some door handle repairs and addition of a fastening bolt by Al Ritchie.

 Routes

 A traverse the Newton Range from Mt Brown to Newton Range Biv is a great and scenic option for fitter, more experienced types.
 The is rough and undulating and dips well into the alpine scrub zone just East of Mt Brown.
-A rough trail exists on the scrubbier bits, however there are quite a few ups and downs before a steep uphill section that leads to point 1240m.
+There is a rough, unmarked trail through the scrubbier bits and there are quite a few ups and downs before a steep uphill section that leads to point 1240m.
 One more scrubby knoll needs traversing after this in order to reach open tussock.
 There are some nice tarns just before point 1336m and some interesting ultramafic rock outcrops on its eastern flank.
 The Range dips again after point 1336m and this is followed by a short steep climb over point 1240m after which the terrain flattens.
 Newton Biv is tucked against a tussock bank at the western edge of a flat peaty bench with tarns, GPS Ref: E1458873/ N5251148 (BV19 589 511).
 Snow stakes lead from the crest of the range over to where the Biv is sited.
 People are taking on average 7-10 hours to do this traverse according to the Biv's hutbook but it can be done in five by fit types.
-It is rumoured that DOC may be interested in cutting and maintaining the scrub sections of this route.
-A recent party traversing the Range has apparently given it a light manicure.
+Michal Klajban and Jan Kupka gave these bits a reasonably good trim in July '24.

 Repairs needed.

-The downpipe feeding the water tank needs fixing.
-It is likely that the burner will be removed at the end of its life given that we’ve stopped flying coal in and an absence of a natural fuel at that altitude.
-In the meantime, people are being encouraged to carry their own fuel up.
-A longer-term solution for the toilet needs to be sorted out as we can’t go on digging holes around the place.
-These fill rapidly because of high use, and the peaty nature of the surrounds and high water-table are not a hygienic option.
-A removable container seems the way to go, but the high costs of flying these in and out are beyond our budget.
+The rat infestation needs to be sorted.
+It is likely that the burner will be removed at the end of its life given the impracticalities of flying in fuel and the lack of a local fuel source.
+A longer-term solution for the toilet needs to be found.
+The current long drop design fills rapidly with high use and the peaty nature and high water-table of the surrounds are not ideal for this option.
+A removable container seems the way to go, but the high costs of flying these in and out is a budget blowing scenario.
+Lastly, that downpipe for the water tank needs to be properly affixed.

 Provisions on site

 A traverse the Newton Range from Mt Brown to Newton Range Biv is a great and scenic option for fitter, more experienced types.
 The is rough and undulating and dips well into the alpine scrub zone just East of Mt Brown.
-A rough trail exists on the scrubbier bits, however there are quite a few ups and downs before a steep uphill section that leads to point 1240m.
+There is a rough, unmarked trail through the scrubbier bits and there are quite a few ups and downs before a steep uphill section that leads to point 1240m.
 One more scrubby knoll needs traversing after this in order to reach open tussock.
 There are some nice tarns just before point 1336m and some interesting ultramafic rock outcrops on its eastern flank.
 The Range dips again after point 1336m and this is followed by a short steep climb over point 1240m after which the terrain flattens.
 Newton Biv is tucked against a tussock bank at the western edge of a flat peaty bench with tarns, GPS Ref: E1458873/ N5251148 (BV19 589 511).
 Snow stakes lead from the crest of the range over to where the Biv is sited.
 People are taking on average 7-10 hours to do this traverse according to the Biv's hutbook but it can be done in five by fit types.
-It is rumoured that DOC may be interested in cutting and maintaining the scrub sections of this route.
-A recent party traversing the Range has apparently given it a light manicure.
+Michal Klajban and Jan Kupka gave these bits a reasonably good trim in July '24.

 Repairs needed.

-The downpipe feeding the water tank needs fixing.
-It is likely that the burner will be removed at the end of its life given that we’ve stopped flying coal in and an absence of a natural fuel at that altitude.
-In the meantime, people are being encouraged to carry their own fuel up.
-A longer-term solution for the toilet needs to be sorted out as we can’t go on digging holes around the place.
-These fill rapidly because of high use, and the peaty nature of the surrounds and high water-table are not a hygienic option.
-A removable container seems the way to go, but the high costs of flying these in and out are beyond our budget.
+The rat infestation needs to be sorted.
+It is likely that the burner will be removed at the end of its life given the impracticalities of flying in fuel and the lack of a local fuel source.
+A longer-term solution for the toilet needs to be found.
+The current long drop design fills rapidly with high use and the peaty nature and high water-table of the surrounds are not ideal for this option.
+A removable container seems the way to go, but the high costs of flying these in and out is a budget blowing scenario.
+Lastly, that downpipe for the water tank needs to be properly affixed.

 Provisions on site